artainmo/machine-learning/natural-language-processing and LLM/NLP with Sequence Models/README.md

 For RNNs the loss function is the average loss over its multiple steps.

 ###### Implement RNNs
-Scan functions are like absctract RNNs and allow for faster computation.
+Scan functions are like abstract RNNs and allow for faster computation.

 A scan function takes a function, list of elements and initialization value.
 It initializes the hidden state and applies the function on all elements.
 It basically loops over each step of the RNN.
 ```